SevenWatch/datasciencecoursera/GettingandCleaningData/CodeBook.md

 The "activity" column values were replaced from code numbers to descriptive values using the "activity_labels.txt"

 Then all columns names were reassigned to complete as possible variable names.
 From this data set a new independent tidy data set was created with the average of each variable for each activity and each subject.
-The data frame then reduces to four columns: "ActivityLabel" "SubjectID" "Variable" "Mean".
+The data frame then reduces to four columns: "ActivityLabel" (describing the acitivity performed by the subject) "SubjectID" (identifying the subject performing the activity) "Variable" (a measured feature) "Mean" (the mean of all observations for the subset).

 ##Variables (Features) in the new tidy data set variable column
 (Levels From melted2$variable)